Onkar3107/video-tube/README.md

 ## License

-This project is licensed under the **MIT License** — you are free to use, share, and modify it for personal or commercial use.
+This project is licensed under the **MIT License** (see the [LICENSE](./LICENSE) file for details) — you are free to use, share, and modify it for personal or commercial use.